adryan0907/Feedback-Machine/README.md

 Once started, the app will be accessible in your browser at http://localhost:3000.

-Usage
+## Usage In the app
-In the app, users can click on a pixel in the grid to add it.
+users can click on a pixel in the grid to add it.
 Each pixel represents a piece of user input, resulting in a visual feedback mechanism.
 The project serves as a demonstration of how user input can be collected in a playful and engaging way.

-Future Enhancements
+## Future Enhancements
 No future enhancements are planned, as the project is near completion.
 The focus is on finalizing the current functionality and presenting the results.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.